 The decision to allow a child to repeat a year or to admit a child into a cohort outside their chronological year group, in most cases lies with the school or educational setting.
-However, the following requests must be referred initially to the School Admissions Manager in Access and Inclusion for consideration and advice
+However, the following requests must be referred initially to the School Admissions Team at Children and Adults for consideration and advice

-- 1. for children on roll at community schools due to transfer from one phase of education to another (i.e. KS1 to KS2 or KS3 to KS4). - 2. for children who are chronologically due to start Reception / Foundation 2, regardless of which school they are applying for - a) parents are required to make an application for their child's normal age group at the usual time (by 15 January) but should also submit a request for admission out of the normal age group at the same time. - b) The relevant admission authority will be required to make a decision on which whether to accept an application in the requested year group.
+- 1. for children on roll at community schools due to transfer from one phase of education to another (i.e. key stage 1 to key stage 2 or key stage 3 to key stage 4). - 2. for children who are chronologically due to start Reception / Foundation 2, regardless of which school they are applying for - a) parents are required to make an application for their child's normal age group at the usual time (by 15 January) but should also submit a request for admission out of the normal age group at the same time. - b) The relevant admission authority will be required to make a decision on which age group the child should be admitted to.
 One admission authority is not required to honour the decision made by another admission authority on admission out of the normal age group. - c) If the request is agreed by all admission authorities, the application for the normal age group may be withdrawn before a place is offered.
-Parents will then need to make a new application for Reception / Foundation 2 as part of the main admissions round for the following year.
-The application will then be considered alongside other applications received and determined against the admission arrangements. - d) If the request to be admitted out of age group is refused, parent must decide whether to continue with the application and potentially receive an offer for the chronological year group, or have the application withdrawn. - 3. for children due to transfer from KS2 to KS3 (with the exception of pupils on roll at Nottingham Academy who wish to continue to attend the academy)
+Parents will then need to make a new application for reception / Foundation 2 as part of the main admissions round for the following year.
+The application will then be considered alongside other applications received and determined against the admission arrangements. - d) If the request to be admitted out of age group is refused, the parent must decide whether or not accept the offer of a place for the normal age group, or to refuse it. - 3. for children due to transfer from key stage 2 to key stage 3 (with the exception of pupils on roll at Nottingham Academy who wish to continue to attend the academy)

-- a) parents are required to make an application for their child's normal age group at the usual time (by 31 October) but should also submit a request for admission out of the normal age group at the same time. - e) The relevant admission authority will be required to make a decision on whether to accept an application in the requested year group.
-One admission authority is not required to honour the decision made by another admission authority on admission out of the normal age group. - b) If the request is agreed by all admission authorities, the application for the normal age group may be withdrawn before a place is offered.
-Parents will then need to make a new application for Year 7 as part of the main admissions round for the following year.
-The application will then be considered alongside other applications received and determined against the admission arrangements. - c) If the request to be admitted out of age group is refused, the parent must decide whether to continue with the application and potentially receive an offer for the chronological year group, or have the application withdrawn.
+- a) parents are required to make an application for their child's normal age group at the usual time (by 31 October) but should also submit a request for admission out of the normal age group at the same time. - b) The relevant admission authority will be required to make a decision on which age group the child should be admitted to.
+One admission authority is not required to honour the decision made by another admission authority on admission out of the normal age group. - c) If the request is agreed by all admission authorities, the application for the normal age group may be withdrawn before a place is offered.
+Parents will then need to make a new application for Year 6 as part of the main admissions round for the following year.
+The application will then be considered alongside other applications received and determined against the admission arrangements. - d) If the request to be admitted out of age group is refused, the parent must decide whether or not accept the offer of a place for the normal age group, or to refuse it.